Residential solar installations in Australia have been growing significantly since around 2017.

 Although a lot of work around regulations, economics and technologies has already been done, these will still need to be optimised before a more extensive adoption of DER applications.
 This will naturally create further opportunities for the talent market .

 Both the network’s operators and regulators need to develop relevant regulations, compliances and standards to enable smooth connection of DER assets into the utility grid, ensuring market norms as well as competitiveness in this emerging sector.
+As of 2024, the Australian Energy Market Commission (AEMC) has been actively working on new rules to better integrate DERs, including updates to the National Electricity Rules to accommodate the growing number of DERs.

 On the customers’ end, to orchestrate thousands of different types of DER assets, a strong energy management system to automate the electricity dispatching and demand response is required.
-This will create job opportunities such as Aggregation Engineers, Big Data Scientists, Software Engineers, IT Project Managers, etc.
+This will create job opportunities such as Aggregation Engineers, Big Data Scientists, Software Engineers, IT Project Managers, etc. The demand for these roles is expected to grow significantly, with the global DER management market projected to reach USD 1.3 billion by 2027.

 Furthermore, maximising the value of DER for end-users and energy retailers will rely on effective business model design, where energy retail tariff and pricing strategies may need to be developed.
 As a result, roles like Pricing Analysts, Product Design Managers, DER Strategists will also need to be created.
+Innovative pricing models, such as dynamic pricing and peer-to-peer energy trading, are being explored to enhance the economic benefits of DERs.